Hemings family: Habits

 The Hemingses were known for pooling resources.
 They also had what historian Annette Gordon-Reed calls a "mania" for naming their children after each other.

-Many of Thomas Jefferson's letters and other writings survive, so historians know more about the Hemingses who lived on Monticello than about many other enslaved people.
+Many of Thomas Jefferson's letters and other writings survive, so historians know more about the Hemingses who lived on Monticello than about many other slave families.
 Six of Elizabeth Hemings' children were Martha Jefferson's half-brothers and half-sisters because they had the same father: John Wayles.
 Robert and James Hemings helped Martha Jefferson and her daughters escape from British soldiers during the American Revolutionary War.
 Historians do not know whether the Hemings men thought of themselves as two men helping their sister and nieces, as two men helping their master's wife and daughters, as both, or as neither one.

 Thomas Jefferson trusted many people in the Hemings family.
-When he was away from Monticello, he would allow the Hemings men to leave, choose other people for whom to work, and keep all their wages.
-The law of Virginia at the time said he did not have to do this.
-Usually slave masters kept some or all of the money an enslaved person earned while working for someone else.
-Jefferson freed several people in the Hemings family, but not all of them.
-Jefferson's writings mention that he had a conflict with Martin Hemings so intense that he decided to sell him.
+When he was away from Monticello, he would allow the Hemings men to leave, choose other people for whom to work, and keep all their wages, something which was not required by Virginia state law.
+Normally, slave owners kept some or all of the money that a slave earned while working for someone else.
+Jefferson freed several people in the Hemings family but not all of them.
+Jefferson's writings mention that he had a conflict with Martin Hemings so intense that he decided to sell him, but did not actually do so before Hemings' death.

-Jefferson was not always happy to free enslaved people.
+Jefferson was not always happy to free his slaves.
 When Robert Hemings asked to buy his freedom, Jefferson said that Robert must have been lured away from him.
-After freeing Robert, Jefferson stopped letting his enslaved people travel so much.
-Historian Annette Gordon-Reed writes that she thinks Jefferson figured out that letting enslaved people live as if they were free made them want to be legally free.
+After freeing Robert, Jefferson stopped letting his slaves travel so much.
+Historian Annette Gordon-Reed writes that she thinks Jefferson figured out that letting slaves live as if they were free made them want to be legally free.
 It also let them learn things about the outside world.